ImplFerris/LearnRust/README.md

   - **[Learn Rust Programming - Complete Course 🦀 ](https://www.youtube.com/watch?v=BpPEoZW5IiY)** - By FreeCodeCamp
   - **[Rust Crash Course Tutorial](https://www.youtube.com/playlist?list=PLPoSdR46FgI412aItyJhj2bF66cudB6Qs)** : This playlist is designed to guide you from the very basics of Rust to its most advanced features.
   -  **[Rust 101 Crash Course: Learn Rust (6 HOURS!) + 19 Practice Exercises](https://www.youtube.com/watch?v=lzKeecy4OmQ)** : You'll learn Rust from scratch and get to practice your new Rust programming skills with 19 practice exercises!
+   -  **[Introduction to the series | Rust for Beginners](https://www.youtube.com/watch?v=PpWR6zungUk&list=PLlrxD0HtieHjbTjrchBwOVks_sr8EVW1x)** : You'll learn Rust from scratch by the team from Microsoft Developer!

 <br>